Smartling/wordpress-localization-plugin/readme.txt

 = 1.2.3 =
 * Minor refactoring and added more logging.
-* Fixed case when translation is not downloaded in case it's status is broken in DB (progress = 100% but status = "In Progress").
+* Fixed case when translation is not downloaded in case its status is broken in DB (progress = 100% but status = "In Progress").

 = 1.2.2 =
 * Fixed issue with checking translation progress by cron job.